cfpb/design-system/docs/pages/checkboxes.md

           * Border: 1 px, Gray 60 (#919395)
           * Background: Gray 20 (#d2d3d5)
           * Avenir Next Regular, 16 px, Dark Gray (#43484e)
-        variation_description:
-          For better usability, consider using checkboxes with large target areas.
+        variation_description: For better usability, consider using the checkboxes with large target areas.
 These are easier to interact with (especially on smaller screens) and harder to miss.
 They are especially desirable when the form will have heavy mobile usage.
 Given the amount of real estate they occupy, they’re probably not suited for all use cases; for example, they may not work well for terms of service agreement checkboxes.
-        variation_name: Large target area checkboxes
+        variation_name: Large target area checkbox
     variation_group_name: Sizes
 guidelines: >-
   ### Content guidelines